tourstream/tstr-booking-manager-connector/README.md

 - `'roundtrip'`

 Depending on the `type` the structure of the `dataObject` differs.
-Only properties which are set will be send to the BM.
+Only properties which are defined will be send to the BM.

 #### example for type `'car'`